Getting Started

 Install Extensions

-pig detects the PostgreSQL installation in the current system environment.
-If it detects an active PG installation (based on pg_config in PATH), pig will automatically install extensions for that PG major version without you explicitly specifying it.
+Pig detects your PostgreSQL installation.
+If there is an active PG installation (detected via pg_config in PATH), pig installs extensions for that PG major by default.

-pig install pg_smtp_client -v 18 # Explicitly specify major version, more stable and reliable
+pig install pg_smtp_client -v 18 # specify major version (more stable)

-pig install pg_smtp_client -p /usr/lib/postgresql/16/bin/pg_config # Another way to specify PG version
+pig install pg_smtp_client -p /usr/lib/postgresql/16/bin/pg_config # another way to target PG

-dnf install pg_smtp_client_18 # Most direct... but not all extensions are this simple...
+dnf install pg_smtp_client_18 # most direct, but not all extensions are that simple

-Tip: To add a specific major version of PostgreSQL kernel binaries to PATH, use the pig ext link command:
+Tip: to add a specific PG major version into PATH, use pig ext link:

-pig ext link pg17 # Create /usr/pgsql symlink and write to /etc/profile.d/pgsql.sh
+pig ext link pg18 # create /usr/pgsql symlink and write /etc/profile.d/pgsql.sh

-. /etc/profile.d/pgsql.sh # Take effect immediately, update PATH environment variable
+. /etc/profile.d/pgsql.sh # take effect now and update PATH

-If you want to install a specific version of software, you can use the name=ver syntax:
+If you want a specific package version, use name=ver syntax:

 pig ext add -v 17 pgvector=0.7.2 # install pgvector 0.7.2 for PG 17